Future of finance (Part 2)

 Challenger banks are here to stay.
 Customer adoption is clear, with a few already becoming household names, placing them firmly in the mainstream.
 The high-street incumbents, initially caught napping, have been ramping up their efforts to catch-up.
 However, it feels today there’s a lot of looking over the shoulder at the competition, resulting in most retail banking products gravitating around a common feature set.
 So what does it mean if you plan to challenge a challenger bank today?

 In part one we covered how banking products are still designed as one-size-fits-all – regardless of the recent innovations from challenger banks.
-Yet people’s lives are in constant flux, their financial needs continue to evolve and most people not only struggle with the big financial decisions, but also underestimate the financial cost of not taking a decision.
-Offering solutions that aren’t just designed for the masses, or Mrs. or Mr. Average, is a step towards solving people’s ever changing needs – who wouldn’t like a service that could grow with you?
+Yet people’s lives are in constant flux, their financial needs continue to evolve and most people not only struggle with the big financial decisions, but also underestimate the financial cost of not making a decision.
+Offering solutions that aren’t just designed for the masses, or Mrs. or Mr. Average, is a step towards solving people’s ever-changing needs – who wouldn’t like a service that could grow with you?
 Offering relevant support, help and products that encourage an increase in financial literacy, not only your bank balance.
-You can read the first article here <URL here>.
+You can read the first article here.

 In part 2, we’re going to look at another underserved area of high street finance – shared finance – and why it will become increasingly relevant in the future of retail banking.